brianlevis/nerf-iron-dome/README.md

 * Reenacting [this scene](https://www.youtube.com/watch?v=mrXfh4hENKs) from RoboCop
 ## Status
 The turret has been constructed, and may be controlled via a USB Xbox 360 Controller.
 It's electronics are spaghetti.
+API is being rewritten to be higher performing, and image processing work is in progress.
 ## TODO
-Solder electronics, mount camera, do software.
-Also add pics/3D models to git.
+Solder electronics, do software.
+Also add 3D models to git.
 ## Credits
 Turret base inspired by Britt Michelsen's [Nerf Vulcan Sentry Gun](http://www.instructables.com/id/Nerf-Vulcan-Sentry-Gun/), Nerf RapidStrike [teardown guide](http://www.instructables.com/id/Nerf-Vulcan-Sentry-Gun/), [xboxdrv python wrapper class](https://github.com/FRC4564/Xbox)